 The University's main learning resources are provided by the Robinson and Walton Libraries (for books, journals, online resources), and Information Systems and Services, which supports campus-wide computing facilities.
-In addition INTO can provide support for English language teaching

 All new students whose first language is not English are required to take an English Language Proficiency Test.
 This is administered by INTO Newcastle University Centre on behalf of Newcastle University.
 Where appropriate, in-sessional language training can be provided.
 The INTO Newcastle University Centre houses a range of resources which may be particularly appropriate for those interested in an Erasmus exchange.